verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] Do you think you'll be a good leader.
 No I think I'll be adequate.
 - [ ] Bipolar means attracted to both male and female polar bears.
 - [ ] I can almost hear my left ventricle slamming shut as I speak.
+- [ ] The body learns it quickly, memorises it like a hymn